postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/overriding-properties.md

 ## Overriding a field or property

-To create an aspect that can override a field or a property, follow these steps.
+Follow these steps to create an aspect that can override a field or property.

 1. Add Metalama the `Metalama.Framework` package to your project.

 2. Create a new class derived from the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> abstract class.
-This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.
+This class will be a custom attribute, so naming it with the `Attribute` suffix is a good idea.

 3. Implement the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect.OverrideProperty> property in plain C#.
 To call the original implementation, call <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed>.

 4. The aspect is a custom attribute.
 To transform a field or property using the aspect, just add the aspect custom attribute to the field or property.

 > [!WARNING]
-> When you apply an aspect to a field, Metalama will automatically transform the field into a property.
-If the field is used by reference using `ref`, `out` and `in` keywords, it will result in a compile-time error.
+> When applying an aspect to a field, Metalama will automatically transform the field into a property.
+If the field is used by reference using `ref`, `out`, and `in` keywords, it will result in a compile-time error.

 ### Trick: an empty OverrideFieldOrPropertyAspect aspect